-Asthma Guidance – part 1
+Asthma guidance – part 1

 Discrepancies between the two guidelines have the potential to introduce uncertainty for clinicians and inconsistencies in the care of individual patients.
 Resolution has been provided, for primary care practitioners and commissioners alike, in ‘Asthma Guidelines in Practice – a PCRS-UK Consensus’, written by Luke Daines (GP and Academic Clinical Fellow, University of Edinburgh) and various GP and nurse colleagues.

 The authors call for collaboration between NICE and BTS/SIGN in developing a single asthma guideline, a view further elaborated by Noel Baxter and Duncan Keeley in an article recently published in BMJ entitled ‘Conflicting asthma guidelines cause confusion in primary care’.